-Americans consume about 285 million pounds of honey per year.
+While we are on the subject of gratitude, did you know that Americans consume about 285 million pounds of honey per year?
 To make only one pound of this honey, bees must visit 2 million flowers, fly more than 55,000 miles, and involve more than 750 bees.
-Did you ever take the time to think about how much effort went in, just to make your tea a little sweeter. . .

-Also, few people can actually say they enjoy being stung by a bee.
-However, bee sting venom may help reduce pain of rheumatoid arthritis.
-It’s easy to be thankful for the positive in our lives, but much harder to find the good when we’ve been stung and have to spread toothpaste all over arm.
+Few people can actually say they enjoy being stung by a bee.
+However, bee sting venom may help reduce the pain of rheumatoid arthritis.
+It’s easy to overlook the positives in our lives and dwell on the stings that we get: the highs and lows are all part of life, and every experience will make us stronger.

-Honey bees fly at fifteen miles per hour.
-Compared to their body weight, that’s a whole lot of flying.
+Honeybees fly at fifteen miles per hour.
+Compared to their body weight, that’s a miracle.
 Whatever it is you do, push the limit this year.
 Go beyond where you thought you could go.